Involving Community at Every Step of the Process

 Listen fully to each point of view, looking for areas of agreement and alignment between perspectives.
 Keep each group’s perspective in mind as you move through the needs assessment, product selection, funding, and implementation phases, weighing the pros and cons of each perspective for a final decision that reflects shared community values and can effectively meet student needs.

-Planning for Stakeholder Engagement at Each Stage
+Planning for Community Engagement at Each Stage

 It is critical to assess students’ needs for mental health support from the beginning.
 In this phase, you will bring together a variety of perspectives and expertise to understand the challenges students are experiencing around mental health and well-being, as well as gauge where student well-being and mental health can be supported by digital products.